goodyduru/goodyduru.github.io/_drafts/2024-04-11-what-i-learned-from-building-a-postgres-extension-in-rust.md

 			break;
 	}
 ```
-Pretty normal, no clever tricks, just straightforward C code.
+Pretty ordinary, with no clever tricks, just straightforward C code.
 This piece of code [taken](https://github.com/postgres/postgres/blob/b1b13d2b524e64e3bf3538441366bdc8f6d3beda/src/backend/executor/execMain.c#L1638) from Postgres is responsible for inserting/updating/deleting/selecting tuples (rows) from a table.
-It's pretty amazing how simple it is, and yet almost all select/update/delete/insert query you run against your Postgres table executes this code.
-It wasn't just this area, other parts of the Postgres codebase was like this.
-Simple pieces of code that combine together to create an excellent, reliable, sophisticated and amazing software.
-It reminds me of Da Vinci quote: Simplicity is the ultimate sophistication.
+It's pretty amazing how simple it is, yet almost all select/update/delete/insert queries you run against your Postgres table execute this code.
+It wasn't just this area; other parts of the Postgres codebase were like this.
+Simple pieces of code that are combined to create excellent, reliable, sophisticated, and amazing software.
+It reminds me of Da Vinci's quote: Simplicity is the ultimate sophistication.

 #### 2. So Many Kinds Of Operators
 Take a look at [this](https://github.com/postgres/postgres/blob/3741f2a09d5205ec32bd8af5d1f397e08995932b/src/include/catalog/pg_operator.dat#L100).
 Postgres has lots of operators.
-Initially I thought the `=` sign would only have one constant.
+Initially, I thought the `=` sign would only have one constant.
 I could not have been more mistaken.
 There are Int4EqualOperator, TextEqualOperator, NameEqualTextOperator, BooleanEqualOperator, TIDEqualOperator, BpcharEqualOperator, ByteaEqualOperator, and this is just for the equal sign.
-Other operators have their own different kinds, with specific oids for each kind.
+Other operators have different subtypes, with each subtype having its own oid.

 It made our where clause handler a bit more complex but I can't complain.
 I'm curious about the reason for this though.
-Please if you know, I'd love to hear about it :-).
+Please, I'd love to hear from you if you know :-).

 #### 3. Rust Pointers
 Working on this project introduced me to using pointers in Rust lots of time.
-It turns out that in an unsafe context, Rust pointers behave so much like C. While the basic pointer stuff like referencing and dereferencing pointers are covered well by the Rust [book](https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html#dereferencing-a-raw-pointer), there are two things I learnt about Rust pointers when building this extension.
+In an unsafe context, Rust pointers behave so much like C. While the basic pointer stuff like referencing and dereferencing pointers are covered well by the Rust [book](https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html#dereferencing-a-raw-pointer), there are two things I learned about Rust pointers when building this extension.
 Here they are:

-* Pointer arithmetic: Imagine you have a list of objects and you have the pointer to the first item, how do you get to the nth item.
+* Pointer arithmetic: Imagine you have a list of objects and the pointer to the first item in the list; how do you get to the nth item?
 In C, you'd probably do this:

 ```c
 struct object* get_nth(struct object* list, int n) {